 The candidate will read the assigned chapters, other readings and watch the lecture presentations associated with each module.
-Quizzes will come from all this information.
-(MLO: A, B, C, D, E)
+Quizzes will come from this information.
+(CLO: A, B, C, D, E)

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 250 words and demonstrate course-related knowledge, including required readings, presentations and the Bible.
+Each thread must be 200 words and demonstrate course-related knowledge, including required readings, presentations and the Bible.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply should be 100 words.
 Threads and replies should be formatted using current APA.

 For each thread and reply, the instructions given in the post and reply prompts should be carefully followed.
-(MLO: A, B, C, D, E)
+(CLO: A, B, C, D, E)

-The candidate will complete an inventory designed to assist the student in discovering their personal views and preferences regarding philosophy of education.
-(MLO: D, E)
+The candidate will complete an inventory designed to assist the student in discovering his/her personal views and preferences regarding philosophy of education.
+(CLO: D, E)

-The candidate will write 5 brief paragraphs (50-100 words each) on evidence to support their practice of each of the School of Education SCRIP dispositions (Social Responsibility, Commitment/Work Ethic, Reflection, Integrity, and Professionalism).
+The candidate will write 5 brief paragraphs (50-100 words each) on evidence to support his/her practice of each of the School of Education SCRIP dispositions (Social Responsibility, Commitment/Work Ethic, Reflection, Integrity, and Professionalism).
 The candidate will submit the paragraphs through a quiz which will have 5 short answer questions and a time limit of 1 hour.
 (CLO: B, C, D, E)

 SchoolSims Quizzes (6)